ibm-cloud-docs/cis/range.md

 {: #range-add-an-application}
 {: ui}

-Follow these steps to add an application.
+Follow these steps to add an application using the UI.

 In the console, UDP applications must be enabled through a Support case.
 After the functionality is enabled, you can create a UDP application through the CLI or API.
 {: tip}

 1. Navigate to **Security > Range**.
 1. Click **Create**.
+1. Select a type of application from the list menu.
+You can choose TCP, UDP, HTTP, HTTPS, RDP, SSH, or Minecraft.
-1. Enter the application name in the first input field.
+1. Enter the application name.
 Your application becomes associated with a DNS name on your {{site.data.keyword.cis_short_notm}} domain.
-1. Enter the edge port in the next input field. {{site.data.keyword.cis_short_notm}} listens for incoming connections to these addresses on this port.
+1. Enter the edge port. {{site.data.keyword.cis_short_notm}} listens for incoming connections to these addresses on this port.
 Connections to these addresses are proxied to your origin.
    You can enter a port range (for example: `8080-8090`), but the origin must have the same quantity of ports specified in a consecutive range.
+1. Select the edge IP connectivity.
 1. In the Origin section, enter the origin IP and port of your TCP application.
-You can also select an existing load balancer.
+You can also select an existing load balancer and its port.
 1. Enable IP firewall (optional).
 When enabled, firewall rules with a "block" or "allowlist" action are enforced for this application.
+1. Enable edge TLS termination (optional).
+When enabled, select the type of TLS termination you want to use from the list menu.
-1. Enable [PROXY Protocol](/docs/cis?topic=cis-proxy-protocol) if you have a proxy in-line that supports PROXY Protocol (optional).
+1. Select a [PROXY Protocol](/docs/cis?topic=cis-proxy-protocol) if you have a proxy in-line that supports PROXY Protocol (optional).
 This feature is useful if you are running a service that requires knowledge of the true client IP.
-In most cases, this setting remains disabled.
+In most cases, this setting remains `off`.
 1. Click **Create**.

 Provisioning a Range application incurs additional costs, based on the amount of bandwidth used per application.
 {: note}

-Your application is now visible in a tile with the following properties:
+Your application is now visible in a tile or table view with the following properties:

 * Application name
+* Application type
 * Edge port
+* TLS edge termination
+* Proxy protocol
-* Origin & port
+* Origin
 * Connections from the past hour (polled every minute)
 * Throughput from the past hour (polled every minute)
-* Overflow menu (top right corner) allows the following:
+* The overflow menu (top right corner) has the following options:
     * Edit the application
     * View metrics for the specified application
     * Delete the application